Athing Mu stumbles, falls in 800 meters and will not have chance to defend her Olympic title

 “I’ve coached it, I’ve preached it, I’ve watched it,” Mu’s coach, Bobby Kersee, told The Associated Press.
 “And here’s another indication that regardless of how good we are, we can leave some better athletes home than other countries have.
 It’s part of our American way.”

-Kersee said Mu got clipped from behind and that a protest had been lodged.
-USA Track and Field did not immediately respond to queries about the status of the protest.
-The coach said Mu got spiked, had track burns and hurt her ankle.
+Mu filed an appeal and USA Track and Field officials sorted through the replays deep into the night, but eventually denied the protest.
+Kersee said Mu got spiked, had track burns and hurt her ankle.

 “She’s going to be licking her wounds for a couple of days,” Kersee said.